 Criteria matching

-This page looks at how you can apply criteria matching when you connect to real-time queries (Data Server) and Snapshot queries (Request Server) resources.
+This page looks at how you can apply criteria matching when you connect to real-time queries (Data Server) and snapshot queries (Request Server) on the server.

 When you make a request to a resource, you can use criteria matching to filter the data returned.
 This can take the form of: